 African Americans are more likely to develop asthma and three times more likely to die from asthma-related causes than white Americans.
 Research on this topic is part our broader commitment to addressing health disparities and inequities.

-- The Consortium on Asthma among African-Ancestry Populations in the Americas (CAAPA) aims to discover genes that confer asthma risk among individuals of African ancestry and to study genetic diversity in populations of African descent.
+- Genetic factors: The Consortium on Asthma among African-Ancestry Populations in the Americas (CAAPA) aims to discover genes that confer asthma risk among individuals of African ancestry and to study genetic diversity in populations of African descent.
 Read some of the results here or request access to the data on dbGaP.

-- The NHLBI recently launched the DECIPHeR program to study differences in heart and lung diseases among groups defined by race and ethnicity, sex and/or gender, and socioeconomic status.
+- Race, sex, and socioeconomic factors: The NHLBI recently launched the DECIPHeR program to study differences in heart and lung diseases among groups defined by race and ethnicity, sex and/or gender, and socioeconomic status.
 The first projects began in September 2020, with one project focused on asthma in children in Colorado.
 Working with communities across the state, from rural to urban areas in Colorado, researchers will work with school-based asthma navigators and nurses to test a team approach to asthma control in school children in low-income areas.

 Find more NHLBI-funded studies on asthma and health disparities.